Raku/problem-solving/solutions/meta/CoC.md

 We take this approach because lots of times, people have genuine misconceptions about the issue they bring up.
 When our default is to help people understand their misconceptions, we'll find a lot more friendly faces for our community.
 And, as a bonus side effect, doing everything we can to help trolls not be so troll-like helps us build a stronger case against those trolls, since it leaves less possibility that they had genuine concerns after all.

-As an aside: thankfully, almost all trolls in the Raku community are there to attack the language for a wide variety of now mostly historical reasons.
-When a troll enters the Raku community, they are more likely to try and get a negative reaction on the basis of the language rather than the basis of any one person's characteristics.
-This doesn't mean we take a diminished stance on personal attacks, however; it's simply a statement of what kind of trolling you're most likely to see around here.

 # Handling Attacks Against Yourself

 If you are on the receiving end of a troll's discriminatory behavior, the best thing to do would be to handle said troll with kindness (see the previous section, L<#Handling Trolls>).
 It's best not to engage on their terms.